GideonPARANOID/code-sketchpad/android.md

 ## adb

-Android Developer Bridge is very powerful, with features such as shell access to the device & the ability to run over a network.
+Android Developer Bridge is powerful, with features such as shell access to the device & the ability to run over a network.

+### No permissions

+This happens when running with a device for the first time on a computer, due to the device not trusting the computer.
+Running `sudo adb` should fix this.

 ### Sending/retrieving files

     adb <push|pull> <file>

+## Monkey

+Monkey is a really great UI testing tool which just spams loads of events (including system ones) at a device and particular package for testing reasons.

+    adb shell monkey -p <package> -v <number of events>

+Use the `--throttle <milliseconds>` switch to slow down operation of Monkey to see what's happening.